mchenryspagg/wrangle-and-analyze-data/README.md

 The Wrangle and Analyze data project is aimed at demonstrating the capabilities of the student to gather data from different sources, wrangle data, analyze data and create insights and great visualizations from these data.

 ### How
-I gathered three datasets from three different data sources and worked with three different types of files – manually downloading a [csv file](https://d17h27t6h515a5.cloudfront.net/topher/2017/August/59a4e958_twitter-archive-enhanced/twitter-archive-enhanced.csv), getting additional information from a [URL](https://d17h27t6h515a5.cloudfront.net/topher/2017/August/599fd2ad_image-predictions/image-predictions.tsv) using the request library and save into a tsv file, and lastly using the twitter API `tweepy` to extract some more information about the data from twitter into a [JSON file](./tweet_json.txt).
+I gathered three datasets from three different data sources and worked with three different types of files – manually downloading a [csv file](https://d17h27t6h515a5.cloudfront.net/topher/2017/August/59a4e958_twitter-archive-enhanced/twitter-archive-enhanced.csv), getting additional information from a [URL](https://d17h27t6h515a5.cloudfront.net/topher/2017/August/599fd2ad_image-predictions/image-predictions.tsv) using the request library and saved into a tsv file, and lastly using the twitter API `tweepy` to extract some more information about the data from twitter into a [JSON file](./tweet_json.txt).
 All three files were used to create three separate datasets with data from the tweet archive of twitter user @dog_rates, also known as WeRateDogs.

 ## Table of contents